marcelduin/Micrio.Blogpost.wasm-v3/README.md

 I could now finally sleep peacefully.

-# 9. Concluding
+# 7. Concluding

 *And that* is how I ended up with the weird-looking, but greatly working [micrio-3.0.min.js](https://b.micr.io/micrio-3.0.min.js)!

-## 9.1.
-Results for Micrio

-Overall, I'm extremely satisfied with how everything turned out.
-Not only did I migrate Micrio to WebAssembly as much as it could benefit from it, I also took a step into the future by dropping compatibility for older browsers, while still providing an automatic fallback to 2.9.

-The client performance is 65% better, the JS file size is 60% smaller, and the codebase became *a lot* cleaner, with a clear separation between AssemblyScript and JavaScript responsibilities.
+The client performance is 65% better than its predecessor, the JS file size is 60% smaller, and the codebase became *a lot* cleaner, with a clear separation between AssemblyScript and JavaScript responsibilities.

-*What's not to like?*
+### What's not to like?

-## 9.2.
-What's missing?

-This is a tough question.
-What would I like to see different?

-For the Micrio implementation, not a lot.
 I've offloaded the rendering as much as possible to Wasm.
 Micrio also has a lot of other logic (HTML markers, popups, using the Audio API..), but putting those in Wasm as well would not be beneficial for a number of reasons:

 * *Any HTML operation would still require a JS render function*, and the browser's HTML rendering pipeline would not change at all.
 It would actually be adding an extra step.

 * *The Wasm program would lose its static memory size*: since now all it does is render the image, the required memory buffers are generated at runtime, and do not grow over time.
 When I would add markers and additional elements, which can be dynamically added and removed, the reserved memory size would potentially be expanded during runtime, adding more rebinding logic to it.

+WebAssembly is not a fix-all solution: it will never replace HTML, CSS or the basics of JavaScript.
+It's primarily aimed to make CPU-heavy operations run better inside your browser.
+So if you are thinking about using it for your projects, firstly think about the benefits you would gain from it.

+### Wishlist

 As for Wasm functionality, I've used only the basics since Micrio is quite simple.
 For more advanced features like multithreading and being able to use reference types, check out the [WebAssembly roadmap](https://webassembly.org/roadmap/), as Wasm is still under heavy active development.